slaakvik/TTK4145_Heislab/README.md

 # TTK4145-Heislab

-Type "go run main.go" in terminal to run the code.
+Initialize elevatorserver and type "go run main.go" in terminal to run the code.